Design of Input-Output Observers for a Population of Systems with Bounded Frequency-Domain Variation using $DK$-iteration: Experimental Results

+Six common unstructured uncertainty models are evaluated for the uncertainty characterization \cite[\S~8.2.3]{skogestadMultivariableFeedbackControl2005}.
+The inverse multiplicative input uncertainty model is selected as it yields the smallest peaks in residual singular values, which implies less conservatism in the uncertainty characterization.
+The inverse multiplicative input uncertainty model is given by

-Figure~\ref{fig:uncertainty_residuals_weight} shows the magnitude response of the residuals $\mbf{E}_{iI}(j\omega)$ computed from $\mbf{G}(s)$ and $\mbf{G}_{0}(s)$.
+where $\mbf{E}_{iI}(s) = \mbf{W}_{\Delta}(s) \mbs{\Delta}(s)$.
+Fig.~\ref{fig:uncertainty_residuals_weight} shows the magnitude response of the residuals $\mbf{E}_{iI}(j\omega)$ computed from $\mbf{G}(s)$ and $\mbf{G}_{0}(s)$.
 The residuals are the largest around the natural frequencies of the flexible joints as they are being perturbed by the variation in the stiffnesses.
+The residuals do not increase with frequency due to unmodeled dynamics as is typical in uncertainty characterizations because, in the present problem, the uncertainty describes the variation between the models used in the observer and the nominal model, all of which have the same structure arising from the common system identification procedure.

-The uncertainty weight $\mbf{W}_{\Delta}(s)$ is obtained by fitting a stable and non-minimum phase transfer function whose magnitude tightly overbounds the maximum residuals $\max(\mbf{E}_{iI})(j\omega)$ using a constrained log-Chebyshev approximation method \cite{wuFIRFilterDesign1999}.
-The fit of $\mbf{W}_{\Delta}(s)$ introduces some conservatism in the variation characterization as it does not tightly overbound $\max(\mbf{E}_{iI})(j\omega)$ at all frequencies.
+The uncertainty weight $\mbf{W}_{\Delta}(s)$ is obtained by fitting a stable and non-minimum phase transfer function whose magnitude overbounds the maximum residuals $\max(\mbf{E}_{iI})(j\omega)$ using a constrained log-Chebyshev method \cite{wuFIRFilterDesign1999}.
+The fit of $\mbf{W}_{\Delta}(s)$ introduces conservatism in the uncertainty characterization as it does not tightly overbound $\max(\mbf{E}_{iI})(j\omega)$ at all frequencies.
 However, it accurately captures the peaks of the residuals, which is of greater importance.

 The generalized plant $\mbf{P}(s)$ is created by augmenting the input-output observer error dynamics with filters that encode the performance requirements.
-The block diagram of the augmented error dynamics is shown in Figure~\ref{fig:generalized_plant_diagram} and the magnitude response of the weighting filters is shown in Figure ~\ref{fig:generalized_plant_weights}.
+The block diagram of the augmented error dynamics is shown in Fig.~\ref{fig:generalized_plant_diagram} and the magnitude response of the weighting filters is shown in Fig. ~\ref{fig:generalized_plant_weights}.
 The exogenous inputs and performance outputs are given by

 respectively.
 The input disturbance $\mbf{d}_{u}(s)$ and sensor noise $\mbf{n}(s)$ are filtered by $\mbf{W}_{d}(s)$ and $\mbf{W}_{n}(s)$, respectively, to encode the bandwidths over which they are expected to be significant.
 The performance output $\mbf{z}_{1}(s)$ is the state estimate error $\mbf{e}_{x}(s)$ low-pass filtered by $\mbf{W}_{e}(s)$ to penalize estimation errors over the dominant frequency range of the dynamics.
 The performance signal $\mbf{z}_{2}(s)$ is the input correction $\mbs{\nu}(s)$ high-pass filtered by $\mbf{W}_{\nu}(s)$ to suppress any high-frequency noise in the state estimate.